Black Heritage Trail

 Est. 1942

-Little Harlem operated from 1942 to 1954, serving as a vibrant gathering place for Black residents and Black soldiers stationed at Camp Atterbury during an era of segregation, when they were excluded from white establishments in Columbus.
-In 1954—the same year Camp Atterbury closed—the business was sold and renamed the Plantation Bar, which remained open until 1979.
+Little Harlem operated from 1942 to 1954 and served as a popular gathering place for Black residents and Black soldiers stationed at Camp Atterbury, during a time when they were excluded from many white-owned establishments.
+In 1954—the same year Camp Atterbury closed—the business was sold and renamed the Plantation Bar, which remained in operation until 1979.
 Both establishments were classified as restaurants by the liquor board.
-In 2011, the site was recognized in Landmark Indiana’s survey, African American Sites of Indiana, as one of only four listed locations in Bartholomew County.
+In 2011, the site was recognized as one of only four Bartholomew County locations included in Landmark Indiana’s survey, African American Sites of Indiana.